 - About the time that you (or your family) begin to think that you have become obsessed with small squares of fabric, read Thoughts from a Fabriholic, No Obsessions Here! and see why my stash of tens of thousands (or more) “two-inch treasures” made me decide to start the swaps.

 - Decide how many sets you are willing to swap with people in other countries.
+For every five sets of 100 charms you are swapping, please include at least one International set.
 Most swappers are in the US but there are tons from Canada and Australia, and large handfuls from other places as well.
 Since 2012 we have had swappers from every continent except Antarctica.
-Even though it will cost a bit more to mail your International sets, you will be delighted with what you get back.
+Even though it will cost more to mail your International sets, you will be delighted with what you get back.
 And hey, all you US swappers, remember that all of those swappers NOT in the US are reading this part and thinking, HUH!, knowing nearly all of their swappers will be requiring International postage rates.

 - A 2013 discussion of postage rate changes and International mailing is included on the post Next Postage Stamp Quilt Charm Swap Starts On October 12, 2013.

-Do note that International rates for all countries have gone up, often significantly, since that time.
-I will be updating this shipping info before the April 2015 swap.
+- Do note that International rates for all countries have gone up, often significantly, since that time.
+If in doubt about shipping your charms to your International partners, email them for guidance.

 3. When we swap: Remember please that this is a process!
-Despite the nifty bit of software that “harvests” the swapping data you supply when you sign-up, it takes at least a week for me and a helper to get all the matching done, and send out the swap emails.
+Despite the nifty bit of software that “harvests” the swapping data you supply when you signup, it takes at least a week for me and a helper to get all the matching done, and send out the swap emails.
 Your patience is appreciated!
-And yes, I have a full-time job, a family, and a life beyond the swaps.
+And yes, I have a family, a lot of other things on my plate, and a life beyond the swaps.
 Actually during swap season I never get time to sew!

 4. Dream and Plan!
 How will you use your charms?
 Yes, you can simply collect, but I really encourage you to start sewing with them right away.
 Here are some ideas for that:

-- Check out our very own Flickr group, and be inspired!
-Then consider joining and posting as you progress on your own PSQ!
+- Check out our very own Flickr group, and be inspired! when you complete a project with Swap Charms, you can post it there!

 - Read about PSQs: Playing With Color and explore options for random or planned placement of colors in your quilt.